Guided tours to Afghanistan

 - Board our 1-hour direct flight to Kabul departing 4:30pm on Kam Air 928 – the capital of Afghanistan.

-- At our guest house we’ll have a briefing with our guide.
+- At our guest house you’ll have a briefing with our guide.

 - Head out for dinner and overnight in Kabul.